bwa55221/de10_nano/README.md

 ```
 git clone git@github.com:altera-opensource/u-boot-socfpga.git
 ```
 Make u-boot by running the u-boot generation script in this repository.
-This script updates the u-boot configuration with modifications to ```config_distro_bootcmd.h``` that allow the system to load the FPGA image from the FAT partition at boot time.
-This script also copies over the modified socfpga_common.h file.
+This script updates the u-boot configuration with modifications to ```config_distro_bootcmd.h``` that allow the system to load the FPGA image from the FAT partition at boot time, as well as well as load bootscripts (if available), etc. This script also copies over the modified socfpga_common.h file.
 The modifications to this file configure a hardcoded MAC address.

+It is important to note that the load address for the bootfile is 0x2000000, which is defined as the beginning of the RAM address space in the u-boot header file for the Cyclone 5 FPGA.
 ```
 cd ~/de10_nano/u-boot
 ./generate_uboot.sh